Stephen219/Alacrity-Data-Sharing-Platform/README.md

 ```

 ## Deployment (Production)
 The application is deployed using Docker Compose on a production server, with a Jenkins CI/CD pipeline triggered by pushes to the `main` branch.
-For detailed instructions, refer to the [Deployment Guide](https://git.cardiff.ac.uk/c2051028/alacrity/-/wikis/deployment).
+For detailed instructions, refer to the [Deployment Guide](https://git.cardiff.ac.uk/c2051028/alacrity/-/wikis/deployment). or the widki directory

 ### Key Deployment Steps
 1. Merge changes from `dev` to `deploy` branch.